Aircloak/diffixAttacks/README.md

 This directory requires the public repository `Aircloak/diffixAttackModules`. diffixAttackModules and diffixAttacks should share the same parent directory.
 If they do not, then modify the `use lib 'path';` lines in the `file.pl` files.

-You may use the `Aircloak/diffixAttackModules/config/cpanfile` to install the needed perl modules (with cpanm probably).

 ## To Configure

 Copy `Aircloak/diffixAttackModules/diffixAttackConfig/genConfig-example.pm` to the file `genConfig.pm` in the same directory.
 Modify `getConfig.pm` to contain the API token needed for authentication.
 The token can be requested from your account on attack.aircloak.com.